-As its name suggests, the Organization assets library is a centralized location for storing your organizational assets such as images, logo, template, etc. to it makes it easier for users to access them across all the sites when creating new pages.
+As its name suggests, the Organization assets library is a centralized location for storing your organizational assets such as images, logo, template, etc. to make it easier for users to access them across all the sites when creating new pages.

 Make sure you have updated the PowerShell module before running these cmdlets.